Pumpkin Patches, Hayrides, Corn Mazes, Halloween and Trick-or-Treat Events

 5601 N. Church St., Greensboro

 Open Sept.
 15-Nov.
-4 on select nights.
-See the website for hours.
+3 on select nights.
+See the website for hours and to purchase tickets.
 Ticket prices vary; parking is $5, cash only.
-This well-known attraction in Greensboro offers haunted attractions, a monster parade every night at 7 p.m. and a midway featuring games, food and more.
+This well-known attraction in Greensboro offers 12 haunted attractions, a monster parade every night at 7 p.m. and a midway featuring games, food and more.
 Some attractions may not be suitable for young children.

 * Events require a fee, ticket or donation.